Unlocking the Power of Hugo: A Comprehensive Guide (with examples)

 Explanation:

-Use case 8: Build a site, start a webserver, and automatically reload when pages are edited
+Build a site, start up a webserver to serve it, and automatically reload when pages are edited

 Code: